owgit/perfex-customer-merge/README.md

 3. **Configure Merge Options**: Select which data elements to merge
 4. **Review Customer Data**: Optionally select specific customer data fields to transfer
 5. **Confirm and Execute**: Review the warning message, check the confirmation box, and click "Merge Customers"

+### Viewing Merge History

+1. Go to `Customers → Customer Merge`
+2. View the list of all merge operations performed

+### Rolling Back a Merge

+If you need to undo a merge operation:

+1. Go to `Customers → Customer Merge`
+2. Find the merge operation you want to rollback
+3. Click the rollback button (undo icon)
+4. Confirm the rollback

+The rollback process will:
+- Create a new customer with the original source customer name
+- Move data created after the merge back to the new customer
+- Mark the merge operation as rolled back

+**Note:** The rollback process is not a perfect undo.
+It creates a new customer (with a new ID) and only moves data created after the merge.
+Data that existed before the merge will remain with the target customer.

 ## 📊 Data Handling